arnursabet/storai/README.md

 # StorAI - HIPAA-Compliant Clinical Notes Summarizer

-StorAI is a desktop application built with Tauri and React that helps therapists generate narrative summaries from clinical notes using local LLM processing.
+StorAI is a desktop/web application built with Tauri and React that helps therapists generate narrative summaries from clinical notes using local/external LLM processing.

 ## Setup and Installation